Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates

-Double robustness in high-dimensional settings attracted a lot of attention recently.
-Different from the low-dimensional settings where the definition of DR takes one commonly acknowledged meaning, in high dimensions multiple interpretations exist.
-Our focus in this section will be on the usual model misspecification as well as the sparsity relaxation; the latter focuses on relaxing sparsity assumptions and allowing possible fully dense ultra high dimensional models.

-When we allow fully dense but well specified models, consistent estimation of all the model parameters including the nuisance ones is not possible.
-DR estimates that relax sparsity assumption have been developed for a handful of specific models; both \cite{ChernozhukovDML-RR} and \cite{BradicFanZhu19} can be applied to linear {outcome} and linear treatment models only.
-In contrast, we consider additive hazards outcome model and logistic treatment model - a setting required by applications like ours, as well as presenting substantial theoretical and methodological challenges.
-Throughout our work, unknown censoring distribution is always handled non-parametrically; we refrain from specifying a model for it and do not need to estimate it.

-Traditional work on DR typically assumes convergence of the estimates towards some `least-false' parameter, both in the classical low dimension case and more recently also in high dimensions \cite{Farrell15,Tan18}.
-We develop an approach based on the magnitude of the estimates instead without relying on the Lasso estimator to concentrate around some deterministic limit; dense high-dimensional models do not allow for existence of `lease-false' direction.
-Our framework provides both a weaker requirement in theory and likely more applicable in practice.

 In the following we begin with a special case of our estimator from Section \ref{section:inf}, which has a closed-form expression and can be seen as directly estimating the hazards difference (HDi).
-In Section \ref{section:cf} we introduce the cross-fitting scheme, which leads to relaxation on sparsity assumptions.
-Finally we develop the doubly robust estimators in Section \ref{section:dr}.
+In Section \ref{section:cf} we introduce the cross-fitting scheme, leading to a relaxation of sparsity conditions under which we establish rate double robustness.